Microsoft/GalaxyExplorer/README.md

 treat it like any other third-party dependency and install the font on their own development system rather than committing it directly into the git repository.

+#GE_POIMaker Tool

+The GE_POIMaker tool can be used help create new point of interest billboard image files.
+This tool is located as a seperate project within the solution.
+It can be used to create one-off POI billboard files or to batch create all POI files when necessary.
+The current POI files were generated with this tool's default settings, and can be used to create new content quickly and easily.

+The GE_POIMaker can also be used to experiment with colors, font sizes and other effects by clicking the "Show advanced controls".
+Please consult the tooltips for each control for help on that specific control.

+The GE_POIMaker tool references the Orbitron font, but will use a default font if Orbitron is not installed on the development system.

 #TransitionManager

 Each view (galaxy, solar system, each planet, and the sun) is a scene in Unity.
 The ViewLoader handles loading these scenes and the TransitionManager manages how flow moves from an old scene to a new scene through callbacks from the ViewLoader.
 This system handles the animations that are run between scenes to easily flow between scenes.